TSGM: A Flexible Framework for Generative Modeling of Synthetic Time Series: TSGM: Evaluation of Synthetic Data

-The quality of synthetically generated data can be evaluated in different ways depending on their use.
-First, let us describe two scenarios where synthetic time series are helpful.
+\looseness-1The quality assessment of synthetically generated data depends on the use case.
+In TSGM, we have designed a range of metrics to cover most such use cases.
+First, let us describe two primary scenarios of synthetic time series application.

-\textbf{\emph{Scenario 1.}} An organization wishes to employ an outside agent to analyze sensitive data or study statistical methods for a given problem.
+\textbf{Scenario 1.
+Data sharing.} An organization wishes to employ an outside agent to analyze sensitive data.
 Sharing real data can be complicated due to privacy or commercial concerns.
-Synthetic counterparts can provide a convenient solution to this problem.
+Synthetic counterparts can provide a convenient solution to this problem if the analysis results obtained using synthetic data are transferable to the original data.

-\textbf{\emph{Scenario 2.}} An organization wishes to train a model on a relatively small dataset.
-However, the dataset is not sufficient for the desired quality of the modeling.
+\textbf{Scenario 2.
+Data augmentation.} An ML model needs to be trained on a relatively small dataset.
+However, the dataset is not sufficient for the desired quality of modeling and the model size.
 Such limited datasets can be augmented with synthetic data.
 This synthetic data, which must be similar to real data, aims to enhance the model's performance or, in other cases, assist in model reliability tests.
+Examples of this scenario include, for instance, training time series foundation models \citep{ansari2024chronos, das2023decoder}.

-It is evident that even though both scenarios require synthetic data, the nature of these data differs significantly.
-Therefore, the evaluation procedures should encompass the different aspects of the data.

-We propose the following taxonomy for evaluation metric types (in brackets we indicate the corresponding scenarios): \begin{enumerate*}[label=(\roman*)] \item real data similarity (Sc.~1 and 2), \item predictive consistency (Sc.~1), \item privacy (Sc.~1), \item fairness (Sc.~1), \item downstream effectiveness (Sc.~2), \item diversity (Sc.~1 and Sc.~2), and \item visual comparison (Sc.~1 and 2). \end{enumerate*} Let us discuss each of the evaluation types in more detail.
-We will provide a brief description of each approach and propose specific implementations.
-It is important to note that those are \emph{metric types}, and each type can have multiple instances of specific metrics.
+It is crucial to note that while both scenarios call for synthetic data, the quality evaluation of these data depends on the case.
+Thus, the evaluation methods should take into account the various characteristics of the data.
+We suggest the following classification for types of evaluation metrics (with the corresponding scenarios in brackets): \begin{enumerate*}[label=(\roman*)] \item real data similarity / distance (Sc.~1 and 2), \item predictive consistency (Sc.~1), \item privacy (Sc.~1), \item fairness (Sc.~1 and 2), \item downstream effectiveness (Sc.~2), \item diversity (Sc.~1 and Sc.~2), and \item visual comparison (Sc.~1 and 2). \end{enumerate*} Let us discuss each of the evaluation types in more detail.
+It is important to note that these are \emph{metric types}, and each type has multiple specific implementations in TSGM.